EU's top court says Polish rules on appointing judges violate EU law | DW | 16.11.2021

 The ECJ took on the case after a Polish court questioned the government's ability to intervene and decide which judges sit on panels for criminal cases.

 The EU's top court pointed to the lack of legal criteria for the decisions taken by the justice minister.
-Because of this gap, the necessary guarantees to avoid running the risk of exerting political control over judicial decisions are missing. according to the Luxembourg-based court.
+Because of this gap, the necessary guarantees against the risk of political control over judicial decisions are missing, the judges ruled.

-This blending of judicial and executive power challenges the independence of the judicial system, the judges added.
+This blending of judicial and executive power challenges the independence of the judicial system, according to the Luxembourg-based court.

 The ECJ said that the risk of bias from appointed judges undermines the presumption of innocence of the defendants they are judging.